my1396/R-Notes/0103-RStudio-VSCode.Rmd

 Q: I cannot see my R Objects in the global environment. \
 A: when you click on "**R: (not attached)**" on the bottom bar or type `.vsc.attach()` into the terminal, your objects should start showing up in your global environment.

-Q: How to disable `lintr`? \
-A: Set `"r.lsp.diagnostics": false`.
-Then in command palette, type "Developer: Reload Window" for the changes to take effect.

 --------------------------------------------------------------------------------